 Poland is an ancient nation that was conceived near the middle of the 10th century.
 Its golden age occurred in the 16th century.
 During the following century, the strengthening of the gentry and internal disorders weakened the nation.
 In a series of agreements between 1772 and 1795, Russia, Prussia, and Austria partitioned Poland amongst themselves.
 Poland regained its independence in 1918 only to be overrun by Germany and the Soviet Union in World War II.
 It became a Soviet satellite state following the war, but its government was comparatively tolerant and progressive.
 Labor turmoil in 1980 led to the formation of the independent trade union “Solidarity” that over time became a political force and by 1990 had swept parliamentary elections and the presidency.
 A “shock therapy” program during the early 1990s enabled the country to transform its economy into one of the most robust in Central Europe, but Poland still faces the lingering challenges of high unemployment, underdeveloped and dilapidated infrastructure, and a poor rural underclass.
 Solidarity suffered a major defeat in the 2001 parliamentary elections when it failed to elect a single deputy to the lower house of Parliament, and the new leaders of the Solidarity Trade Union subsequently pledged to reduce the Trade Union’s political role.
 Poland joined NATO in 1999 and the European Union in 2004.
 With its transformation to a democratic, market-oriented country largely completed, Poland is an increasingly active member of Euro-Atlantic organizations.

-Brief History
+Brief History of Poland

 No country in Europe can have as tragic a recent history as Poland.
 In the 16th century the joint Kingdom of Poland-Lithuania was the largest single State in Europe, stretching from the Baltic to the Black Sea.
 By the end of the 18th century Poland has ceased to exist, its territory partioned between Austria, Prussia and Russia, its people oppressed.
 The collapse of these three occupying powers in 1918 at the end of World War I saw Poland snatch her chance, and an independent Polish Republic was created.
 It was not to last.
 In 1939 Poland was attacked by Nazi Germany and Stalin’s Soviet Union, triggering World War II.
 Poland was again divided, occupied, and oppressed.
 Of all the countries affected by the war, Poland suffered the worst.
 By 1945 nearly 20% of the pre-War population was dead, including millions of Polish Jews, and most of Poland’s cities had been reduced to rubble.
 Poland’s reward for never surrendering to Nazi Germany was to lose her eastern provinces, which were incorporated into the Soviet Union, and to have a communist Government imposed by Moscow.
 The next 45 years saw Poland stagnate under communism, as a client state of the Soviet Union.
 The election of Karol Wojtyla, the archbishop of Krakow, as Pope John Paul II in 1978 and the fornation of the Solidarity movement in Gdansk in 1980 marked the beginning of the end of communist rule not only in Poland but throughout Europe.
 The collapse of the Iron Curtain saw Poland, after a difficult initial transition, emerge as a stable and strong democracy.
 Poland is now a member of NATO and the EUher future seems as secure as it ever has.

-Getting There and In
+Getting to Poland and getting In

 Poland’s geographical position has meant that it has historically been a stepping-stone between Eastern and Central Europe.
 Nothing much has changed.